C23-PS096/API/README.md

 - `env_variables` :  It sets the values for various environment variables such as CREDENTIALS, BUCKET_NAME, MODEL_PATH, and FLASK_ENV.

-then, on wsgi.py files is used to create an instance of the Flask application that can be used by the WSGI server.
+`wsgi.py` is used to create an instance of the Flask application that can be used by the WSGI server.

 ```
 from main import app
 application = app
 ```

-- `from main import app` : In this context, `main` refers to a Python file (usually named `main.py`) that contains the Flask application.
+- `from main import app` : In this context, `main` refers to a Python file (named `main.py`) that contains the Flask application.
-- `application = app` : By assigning the Flask app object to application, the WSGI server can correctly interact with the Flask application.
+- `application = app` : By assigning the Flask app object to variable `application`, the WSGI server can correctly interact with the Flask application.

-## Deploy on Google Cloud Platform
+### Deploy on Google Cloud Platform
 ---
 For deploy on GCP, first, you must open google cloud console and ensure you have account.
 This are steps for deploy on google cloud.
 1. First, open the terminal.
-2. Do the clone repository step as in the previous session.
+2. Clone the repository as mentioned in the [previous section](#clone-the-repository).
-3. Next, the enter the directory with command `cd` on terminal.
+3. Next, the enter the directory with command `cd foldername` on terminal.
-4. After that, upload the private key that was previously created in the project repository.
+4. After that, upload the private key that was previously [created in the project repository](#prepare-the-service-account-for-deploying-on-gcp).
 5. Then, ensure the private key already exists.
 And do deploy with command:

 ```
-gcloud app deploy --region asia-southeast2
+gcloud app deploy app-flex.yaml --region asia-southeast2
 ```

 6. Click authorize and select the option `Y`.
-7. This process will wait several minutes.
+7. This process will take several minutes.
 8. Finally, after process has been finished, app engine will generate the link.
+The link will be written as `{{baseurl}}` in the following API documentation.

-## Endpoint Optiqoe Application for ML
+## Optiqoe API for ML Predictions
 ---

 ### Home